at-cg/HALE/README.md

 ```shell
 scripts/preprocess.sh <input_fastq> <output_prefix> <number_of_threads> <parts_to_split_job_into>
 ```
-Note: Porechop loads all reads into memory, so the input may need to be split into multiple parts.
-Set <parts_to_split_job_into> to 1 if splitting is not needed.
-In Dorado v0.5, adapter trimming was added, so adapter trimming and splitting using Porechop and duplex tools will probably be removed in the future.
+Note: Porechop loads all reads into memory, so large input files may need to be split into multiple parts to avoid memory issues.
+If splitting is not required, set <parts_to_split_job_into> to 1.
+As of Dorado v0.5, adapter trimming functionality has been integrated, making separate trimming and splitting steps using Porechop and duplex-tools likely obsolete in future releases.
+We have currently retained this step consistent with the preprocessing used in HERRO.

 2. minimap2 alignment and batching